ropod-project/remote-monitoring/README.md

 This interface is developed as part of the ROPOD project and thus has multiple direct and indirect dependencies on other components developed in the project.
 In particular:
 * [Zyre](https://github.com/zeromq/zyre)/[Pyre](https://github.com/ropod-project/pyre) is used for communication between robots and the application
 * a black box and a black box query interface as defined at https://github.com/ropod-project/black-box are assumed to exist for each monitored robot.
 Since Zyre is used for communication, the black box query interface is assumed to be accessible as a Zyre node
+* a set of utilities for working with black box data, which are available at https://github.com/ropod-project/black-box-tools
 * a component monitoring library as described at https://github.com/ropod-project/component-monitoring is assumed to continuously advertise the status of robot components (also via Zyre)
 * an experiment execution interface as defined at https://git.ropod.org/ropod/execution-monitoring/ropod_experiment_executor is expected to be running so that remote experiments can be performed and monitored